-Community Psychiatric Support and Treatment (CPST) are goal-directed supports and solution-focused interventions intended to achieve identified goals or objectives as set forth in the individualized treatment plan.
+Community Psychiatric Support and Treatment (CPST) is a goal-directed support and solution focused intervention, which focuses on reducing the disability resulting from mental illness, restoring functional skills of daily living, building natural supports, and achieving identified person-centered goals or objectives as set forth in the individualized treatment plan.
+Services address the individualized mental health needs of the member.
 CPST is a face-to-face intervention with the individual present; however, family or other collaterals may also be involved.
-CPST contacts must occur in community locations where the person lives, works, attends school and/or socializes.
+Most contacts occur in community locations where the person lives, works, attends school and/or socializes.

 Psychosocial rehabilitation (PSR) services are designed to assist the individual with compensating for or eliminating functional deficits and interpersonal and/or environmental barriers associated with their mental illness.
 Activities included must be intended to achieve the identified goals or objectives as set forth in the individual’s individualized treatment plan.
 The intent of PSR is to restore the fullest possible integration of the individual as an active and productive member of his or her family, community and/or culture with the least amount of ongoing professional intervention.
 PSR is a face-to-face intervention with the individual present.
 Services may be provided individually or in a group setting.

 Crisis Intervention services are designed to provide immediate crisis resolution and de-escalation and referral and linkage to appropriate community services to avoid more restrictive levels of treatment.